xrdocs/programmability/_tutorials/pyats-series-be-a-model.md

   - pyATS
   - Python
 author: Antoine Orsoni
-excerpt: What a pyATS model and when to use it
+excerpt: What's a pyATS model and when to use it
 ---
 {% include toc icon="table" title="Table of Contents" %}
 <head>